deepshikhamahawar5/dockerized-dog-pics-api/README.md

 - config/mongoose.js - MongoDB connection configuration
 - tests/ - Test files for the API

+## To run tests, use the following command:
+  - `docker-compose run app npm test`

 ## => Some useful commands for docker environment